Love Island 2016: Where Are The Season 2 Cast Now

-Love Island 2016 cast now: Where Are Our Favourite Couples From Season 2 Now?
+Love Island UK 2016 Cast: Where Are The Couples Of Series 2 Now?

 Kady McDermott and Scott Thomas

-Sadly, after a year of dating, Kady and Scott split.
+Sadly, after a year of dating, Kady and Scott decided to go their separate ways and split in 2017, after making their relationship official on the show.

 The couple originally took a break from one another, before attempting to patch things up and then eventually calling it quits for good.

-While there have been rumours of new romances, neither of them have had a serious relationship since.
+Kady is now dating TOWIE star Myles Barnett and while Scott has been linked to a few names, he hasn't been tied down just yet!

 Terry Walsh and Emma-Jane Woodhams